oracle/graal/truffle/docs/T-Trace.md

 ## Tracing in any Language and any Framework

-The traditional tracing solution requires every developer to modify own code with manually added traces. **T-Trace** brings such experience to another level by using the powerful instrumentation capabilities built into any GraalVM language (JavaScript, Python, Ruby, R)
+The traditional tracing solution requires every developer to modify their own code with manually added traces. **T-Trace** brings such experience to another level by using the powerful instrumentation capabilities built into any GraalVM language (JavaScript, Python, Ruby, R)